What is Diabetic Neuropathy?

 Download Newsletter PDF

-Symptoms of PDN primarily affect the extremities and commonly include numbness, tingling, burning, sharp pains, increased sensitivity to touch, reduced ability to feel pain or temperature changes, and foot problems such as ulcers, infections, and bone / joint pain.
-In cases involving serious infection, PDN may even warrant amputation of the affected limb.
-By closely managing blood sugar and monitoring any foot problems, diabetic individuals can prevent or delay PDN and its associated complications.
+Symptoms of DPN primarily affect the extremities and commonly include numbness, tingling, burning, sharp pains, increased sensitivity to touch, reduced ability to feel pain or temperature changes, and foot problems such as ulcers, infections, and bone / joint pain.
+In cases involving serious infection, DPN may even warrant amputation of the affected limb.
+By closely managing blood sugar and monitoring any foot problems, diabetic individuals can prevent or delay DPN and its associated complications.

-As mentioned above, the limited efficacy of medical management for DN has placed focus on treatment options elsewhere in current research and medicine.
-Namely, spinal cord stimulation (SCS) has emerged as an effective nonpharmacological treatment option for DN affected patients.
-SCS produces effective pain relief modulating the processing of pain in the spinal cord.
+As mentioned above, the limited efficacy of medical management for DPN has placed focus on treatment options elsewhere in current research and medicine.
+Namely, spinal cord stimulation (SCS) has emerged as an effective nonpharmacological treatment option for DPN-affected patients.
+SCS produces effective pain relief by modulating the processing of pain in the spinal cord.

-In a recent study comparing the HF10 SCS therapy plus Conventional Medical Management (CMM) to CMM alone, it was discovered that patients in the SCS therapy group obtained substantial pain relief and improved health-related quality of life over a six-month period of time.
+In a study comparing SCS therapy to conventional medical management (CMM) alone, it was found that patients in the SCS group obtained significant pain relief over eighteen months.
+In addition, another study demonstrated that SCS therapy improved health-related quality of health measures, as compared to CMM.

 Share This Story On Your Favorite Platform!